Mortal Kombat II: Related titles

-Although the 1995 film Mortal Kombat was primarily based on the first game, it featured elements of MKII, such as the characters of Kitana and Shao Kahn, and the setting of Outworld.
+Although the 1995 film Mortal Kombat was primarily based on the first game, it features elements from Mortal Kombat II, such as the characters Kitana and Shao Kahn, and the setting of Outworld.

 The plot and characters of the game served as the basis for the 2005 spin-off game Mortal Kombat: Shaolin Monks, a beat 'em up title which follows Liu Kang and Kung Lao as they fight their way through Outworld to defeat Shao Kahn.
 Some of the plot of Shaolin Monks, such as the death of Jade, is not compatible with the general Mortal Kombat game series.

-The events of Mortal Kombat II, along with the first Mortal Kombat and Mortal Kombat 3 (including its expansions), were later retold in the 2011 fighting game Mortal Kombat, which was as an effective reboot of the series.
+The events of Mortal Kombat II, along with the first Mortal Kombat and Mortal Kombat 3 (including its expansions), were later retold in the 2011 game Mortal Kombat, which was an effective reboot of the series.
 In it, Raiden uses time travel to revisit the tournaments from the original games in the series in order to change the future in the aftermath of Armageddon.
 The ladder/arcade mode of this game can follow the same order of bosses as in MKII (with Shang Tsung, Kintaro and Shao Kahn as the final three opponents, although Goro will often be the ninth opponent instead of Kintaro) and its controls and Fatality system are most reminiscent of MKII.
 Classic costumes from MKII were also brought back as alternate outfits for female ninja characters, with some of these costumes exclusive to the PlayStation Vita version.Mortal Kombat II was to be one of the three games remade in HD in the cancelled fighting game Mortal Kombat HD Arcade Kollection.
 However, only a simple compilation game titled Mortal Kombat Arcade Kollection was released instead.